 Below is a chart of the advertised Fios (Fiber-optics) speed.
-As you can see, all of their speeds are shown in Mbps (Megabits per second), and this is the same metric used by many other ISPs.
-100/100 Mbps means 100 Mbps download and 100 Mbps upload speed (symmetrical connection).
+As you can see, all of their speeds are shown in Mbps (Megabits per second).
+100/100 Mbps means 100 Mbps download and 100 Mbps upload speed.

-For example, FileZilla gives the transfer rates using KiB/s (Kibibit per sec), which is not KB/s, as Google Chrome does.
+The FTP speed given by clients comes with different metrics than the ones provided by ISPs or tests.
+For example, FileZilla shows transfer rates using KiB/s (Kibibit per sec), which is not KB/s, as Google Chrome does.

-The following conversion table will help you briefly understand the differences in magnitude with popular metrics.
+The following conversion table will help you understand the differences in magnitude with popular bandwidth and Internet speed metrics.

-We will use 1 Mbps (Megabits per second) as the base unit.
+We will use one Mbps (Megabits per second) as the base unit.

 - One Mbps = 1000 Kbps (Kilobits per second).